omagrawal1111/Secure_File_Storage_Using_Hybrid_Cryptography/README.md

 Step 2: Run the application</br>
 `python app.py` </br>

-Step 3: Visit the localhost from your browser</br>
+Step 3: Visit the localhost on your browser</br>

 Step 4: Enjoy😉😉